Landing Ship, Tank: Production

 The LST(2) was built as the LST-1 class and the LST-491 class.

 In three separate acts dated 6 February 1942, 26 May 1943, and 17 December 1943, Congress provided the authority for the construction of LSTs along with a host of other auxiliaries, destroyer escorts, and assorted landing craft.
 The enormous building program quickly gathered momentum.
 Such a high priority was assigned to the construction of LSTs that the previously laid keel of an aircraft carrier was hastily removed to make room for several LSTs to be built in her place.
 The keel of the first LST was laid down on 10 June 1942 at Newport News, Virginia, and the first standardized LSTs were floated out of their building dock in October.
 Twenty-three were in commission by the end of 1942.

 The LST building program was unique in several respects.
 As soon as the basic design had been developed, contracts were let and construction was commenced in quantity before the completion of a test vessel.
 Preliminary orders were rushed out verbally or by telegrams, telephone, and air mail letters.
 The ordering of certain materials actually preceded the completion of design work.
 While many heavy equipment items, such as main propulsion machinery, were furnished directly by the Navy, the balance of the procurement was handled centrally by the Material Coordinating Agency—an adjunct of the Bureau of Ships—so that the numerous builders in the program would not have to bid against one another.
 Through vigorous follow-up action on materials ordered, the agency made possible the completion of construction schedules in record time.

 The need for LSTs was urgent, and the program enjoyed a high priority throughout the war.
 Since most shipbuilding activities were located in coastal yards that were mainly used for construction of large, deep-draft ships, new construction facilities for the LSTs were established along inland waterways, some converted from heavy-industry plants, such as steel fabrication yards.
 Shifting the vessels was complicated by bridges across waterways, many of which were modified by the Navy to permit passage.
 A dedicated Navy "Ferry Command" orchestrated the transportation of newly constructed ships to coastal ports for final fitting out.
-Of the 1,051 LSTs built during the war, 670 were supplied by five "cornfield shipyards" in the Middle West.
+Of the 1,051 LSTs built during the war, 670 were supplied by five "cornfield shipyards" in the Midwest.
 Dravo Corporation's facility at Neville Island, Pennsylvania, designated the lead shipyard for the project, built 145 vessels and developed fabrication techniques that reduced construction time and costs at all of the LST shipyards.
 The Missouri Valley Bridge & Iron Co. built the most LSTs of any shipyard, with 171 constructed at Evansville, Indiana.
 Chicago Bridge and Iron's shipyard in Seneca, Illinois, launched 156 ships and was specifically chosen because of their reputation and skills, particularly in welding.
 The American Bridge Company in Ambridge, Pennsylvania, built 119.